pubnub/swift-chat-sdk/README.md

 ### [Swift Package Manager](https://github.com/apple/swift-package-manager)

 1. Create or open your project inside of Xcode
-1. Navigate to File > Add Package Dependencies
+2. Navigate to File > Add Package Dependencies
-1. Search for `https://github.com/pubnub/swift-chat-sdk` and select the package owned by PubNub, and hit the Next button
+3. Search for `https://github.com/pubnub/swift-chat-sdk` and hit the Add Package button
-1. Use the `Up to Next Major Version` rule spanning from `1.0.0` < `2.0.0`, and hit the Next button
+4. Use the `Up to Next Major Version` rule spanning from `1.0.0` < `2.0.0`, and hit the Next button

 For more information see Apple's guide on [Adding Package Dependencies to Your App](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app)